Downtown cityscape of Phoenix, Arizona, USA

-Radiosurgery does not remove the tumor or lesion.
-Instead, it damages the DNA of the tumor cells.
+Radiation therapy and radiosurgery do not remove the tumor or lesion.
+Instead, they damage the DNA of the tumor cells.
 The cells then lose their ability to reproduce and eventually die.

-In lesions such as arteriovenous malformations (AVM), a tangle of blood vessels in the brain, radiosurgery can cause the blood vessels to thicken and close off.
+In lesions such as arteriovenous malformations (AVM), a tangle of blood vessels in the brain, radiation therapy can cause the blood vessels to thicken and close off.

 Gamma Knife and Cyberknife are the most commonly used radiosurgery systems at Barrow.

-At Barrow, radiosurgery is primarily used to treat the following:
+At Barrow, radiation therapy is primarily used to treat the following:

-You may be a good candidate for radiosurgery if you have a brain or spinal tumor that is known to respond well to radiation therapy.
+You may be a good candidate for radiation therapy and radiosurgery if you have a brain or spinal tumor that is known to respond well to radiation therapy.

 For some cancerous tumors, radiosurgery may be used after conventional open surgery to destroy any cancer cells that were left behind.